quangthe2104/eforms/README.md

 ## 🙏 Acknowledgments

-- Inspired by Google Forms
+- Modern form builder interface
 - Built with Laravel and React
 - Icons from Heroicons